CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

           `--min-text-similarity-score` sets the minimum value for the Cosine / Sorensen-Dice coefficient.
 The default value (0.8) is very conservative.

          Note that `mixed` search requires more computational time and its results can be unpredictable.
-Please us it with caution.
+Please use it with caution.

     ### Running `Convert-Pheno`